Amir Azam Khan: Political career

 From, 24 October 1954 to 11 August 1955, Sardar Amir Azam served as Central Minister for Rehabilitation in Muhammad Ali Bogra's cabinet in the 3rd Central Government.
+At a time when millions were migrating during Partition, his ministry dealt with massive humanitarian and administrative challenges.
+His performance earned him respect as an effective organizer and a disciplined bureaucrat-politician who could get things done without theatrics.

 In October 1955, The Republican Party (Pakistan) was formed by a break away faction of the Muslim League and other politicians supporting the creation of the West Pakistan province.
 Sardar Amir Azam was appointed the leader of the Republican Party (Pakistan) from Gujrat District, in Punjab.
 From 11th -Aug-1955 to 12th -Sept-1956, Sardar Amir Azam was nominated the Minister of State for Refugees & Rehabilitation and Minister of State for Parliamentary Affair simultaneously in the 4th Central Government headed by Prime Minister Muhammad Ali (Chaudhry).
 Due to his loyalty to democratic Principles and values, he is also known as one of the drafters of the 1956 Constitution of Pakistan. which was the main reason for his differences with the oppressors of his own era.
 From 12 September 1956 till 5 September 1957, Amir Azam was Appointed Minister for Information & Broadcasting in the 5th Central Government in Pakistan.
 He also served as the Law Minister and Minister for Parliamentary Affairs simultaneously from 13 December 1956 to 5 September 1957 during the tenure of Prime Minister Hussein Shaheed Suhrawardy.
 From 29 March 1958 to 7 October 1958 Azam was nominated the Minister of State for Economic Affairs and Minister of State for Parliamentary Affairs at the same time in the 7th Central Government headed by the Prime Minister Malik Feroz Khan Noon.
 He departed from politics before the proclamation of the 1958 Martial Law in Pakistan, when the country was heading Toward political instability.
 He declined offers to join the succeeding future Government.
+Unfortunately, like many competent early leaders, his reputation did not survive in popular memory — overshadowed by the more flamboyant or controversial figures of the 1950s and 1960s.
+Yet among historians and senior bureaucrats, his name still carries weight as one of Pakistan’s “builder administrators.”

 To honor his services to his country, the University of Karachi presents the "Sardar Amir Azam Khan Gold Medal" each year to the outstanding B.A. students (Hons) in Political Science.